 Our Sales Tax Guide for Amazon FBA Sellers walks you step-by-step through setting up your Amazon sales tax settings.
 You can also check out these video instructions:

-If you’d rather have someone set this up for you, Peisner Johnson provides that service starting at $250.
+If you’d rather have someone set this up for you, Peisner Johnson provides that service for a fee.

 #6 – File and Pay Sales Tax